-• Turner's Pond - (public, 13.8 acres) a town owned and managed pond located off of Elm Street.
+- Stetson Pond (private, 4 acres) a privately owned dammed stretch of the Neponset River located between Main Street and Robbins Road. - Turner's Pond (public, 13.8 acres) a town owned and managed pond located off of Elm Street.
 It flows to Stetson Pond.
 A Pond Management Plan was drafted to allow the town to treat for aquatic vegetation when needed.
 Residential dwellings border the pond.
 Public parking and access is available on Elm Street.
-Activities include fishing, iceskating and non-motorized boating.

-• Walpole Country Club Allen Pond - (private, 16 acres) a privately owned pond located on the grounds of the Walpole Country Club.
-Fed by Spring Brook and drains to the larger Allen Pond dam.

-• Willet Pond/Pettes - (private, 200 acres) a privately owned pond that is predominantly owned and managed by the Neponset River Land Holdings Association.
+Activities include fishing, iceskating and non-motorized boating. - Walpole Country Club Allen Pond (private, 16 acres) a privately owned pond located on the grounds of the Walpole Country Club.
+Fed by Spring Brook and drains to the larger Allen Pond dam. - Willett Pond/Pettes (private, 208 acres) a privately owned pond that is predominantly owned and managed by the Neponset River Land Holdings Association.
 Located along the boundary with the Town of Norwood and the Town of Westwood.
-It is created by an earthen dam and fed by Bubbling Brook.
+It is created by an earthen dam containing a concrete core wall and fed by Bubbling Brook.